rlawrence41/pubassist/README.md

 PubAssist, however, is a legacy, PC-based product.
 This respository is intended for new development of web-based applications using the LAMP stack.
 These applications are intended to replace the functions that are unique to PubAssist over time.

-##New Development Overview
+## New Development Overview
-PubAssist is a business management software designed for publishing companies.
-It helps businesses efficiently manage their day-to-day operations, including tracking orders, returns, purchase orders, expenses, and calculating royalties based on sales.
-PubAssist is a comprehensive solution that streamlines various business functions and is built to support the unique needs of the publishing industry.
+**Updated December, 2024:**

-The software package includes various web-based applications developed using the LAMP stack, which replace legacy functions from the previous PC-based version of PubAssist.
-RAPIDS, a core library, plays a crucial role in this transition by generating single-page applications (SPAs) for each data resource.
+***Publishers' Assistant*** includes various web-based applications developed using the LAMP stack, which replace legacy functions from the previous PC-based version of PubAssist.

+***RAPIDS***, a core library, plays a crucial role in this transition by generating *single-page applications* **(SPAs)** for each data resource.
 These SPAs allow users to interact with the system's data, making management tasks more efficient and accessible.
+The consistency provided by the SPA interface provides a comfort to users regardless of where they are in the application.

-##Key Features
+## Key Features
+- **Contact Management** Capture and categorize any contact regardless of their role in your business.  (e.g. customers, authors, suppliers, etc.)
-Order Management: Track and manage customer orders, returns, and related data.
+- **Order Management:** Track and manage customer orders, returns, and related data.
-Purchase Order Tracking: Streamline the creation, approval, and monitoring of purchase orders.
+- **Purchase Order Tracking:** Streamline the creation, approval, and monitoring of purchase orders.
-Expense Management: Keep track of business expenses for reporting and decision-making.
+- **Expense Management:** Keep track of business expenses for reporting and decision-making.
-Royalty Calculation: Automatically calculate royalties based on sales and other related parameters.
+- **Royalty (general liabilities) Calculation:** Automatically calculate royalties based on sales and other related parameters.
-Customizable Reports: Generate reports to provide insights into business performance, including financial data and operational metrics.
+- **Liabilities incurred when you get paid!** PubAssist calculates your liabilities automatically, but you don't incur them until after you have been paid.
-System Requirements
+## System Requirements
-Server: A LAMP stack (Linux, Apache, MySQL, PHP)
+- Server: A LAMP stack (Linux, Apache, MySQL, PHP)
-PHP Version: 7.4 or higher
+- PHP Version: 7.4 or higher
-Database: MySQL or MariaDB (recommended)
+- Database: MySQL or MariaDB (recommended)
-Installation
+## Installation
 Clone the repository:

 bash